interpolack/3ddna/README.md

   /genome/3d/2
   ```
   Which will return the average chromosome positions for both models (therefore allowing them to be plotted in their respective graph, 3D viewer, and contact map).
+    * If the user requests 3D data from the former 2D model like with `/genome/3d/1`, this may be impossible, so the interface need only return an error.
+    * On the other hand, if the user requests 2D data from the latter 3D model like with `/genome/2d/2`, this is a simple conversion that back-end processing could handle and return.
+    * *Of course, in the future, it may be possible to derive 3D coordinates from 2D data.*
 1. When the user chooses to navigate to chromosome 6, issue the following requests;
   ```
   /genome/2d/1/6